 Taking information security seriously and building it into your business practices is a daunting task, and it can be difficult to know where to begin.

 The first step is knowing where you are currently in your manufacturing environment.
 If you don’t know what your current cybersecurity state is, you will be spending money on things that may not make immediate improvements.
-You assess your current state by getting a FISASCORE.
+You assess your current state by getting an information security risk assessment.

-FISASCORE is a baseline assessment of your cybersecurity situation.
+Risk assessments give you a baseline of your cybersecurity situation.
 It looks and acts a lot like your personal credit score.
 The lower the score, the more prone you are to be being breached or attacked.
 The higher the score, the more sophisticated and well-rounded your company’s security measures are.
 In addition to your score, it gives you a detailed report that you can use as a

 So, start with an assessment.